Complete Guide to U.S. Passport Validity: 6-Month and 3-Month Rules Explained [March 2025 Update]

 It means your passport must be valid for at least six months beyond your intended arrival or departure date from the country you are visiting.

-Yes, only to countries that have three month or less passport rules.
+Yes, but only to countries that require three months or less of passport validity.
 However, six months or more is almost always recommended.

 Countries like China, Brazil, and Thailand require at least six months of passport validity.